 The best bookstore I've ever been to is Livraria Cultura on the riverbank, next to the gorgeous Paço Alfândega Shopping, an eighteenth-century convent that later served as the Custom House.
 While in there, don't forget to eat at Café São Brás; they serve the most delicious curaus, tapiocas, corn soups, pamonhas (see photos below), etc. They have several locations around town.
 The shopping is also home to Recife's most sophisticated restaurant, Assucar.

-Nearby, the Church of São Pedro is surrounded by restored houses that form a complex called Pátio de São Pedro.
+Nearby, the Church of São Pedro (see photo below) is surrounded by restored houses that form a complex called Pátio de São Pedro.

 Casa da Cultura, the old prison that has been converted into a cultural space and shopping center, has been beautifully rehabilitated and offers a lot of different merchandise.

-Recife has a fabulous new crafts market in the revitalized port area downtown, offering artisans stalls where they can work and sell their products to locals and tourists alike.
-I'd like to go see it, to pick up some of my favorites: jewelry made of coconut, palm fronds, and different seeds, adorable rag dolls, carnaúba palm bags, traditional noise makers like the famous rói-rói, etc. The dolls come in several sizes: we fell in love with the tiny, teeny ones, about two inches tall.
+Mercado São José, across the river from Recife Antigo, is a fabulous place to buy jewelry made of coconut, palm fronds, and different seeds, adorable rag dolls, carnaúba palm bags, traditional noise makers like the famous rói-rói, etc. The dolls come in several sizes, our favorites are the tiny ones, about two inches tall.
 Around June and July, during the traditional festas juninas you will find all sorts of balões like the one pictured here and bumba-meu-boi costumes for children.
 All of these are pictured below.

 If you are in Boa Viagem beach, make sure to go eat at a buffet restaurant called Chica Pitanga, Rua Petrolina, 19, right next to the little church.
 Best place to sample regional dishes like canjica, queijo de coalho (incredibly delicious cheese that is served melted...), bolo de rolo (paper thin cake rolled with a filling of guava paste), maxixada, Bolo Souza Leão (cake made with manioc and coconut milk), tapioca molhada, pamonha de forno, etc.